-There are many people who are disappointed when birds fail to visit their beautifully designed bird-table and see their neighbours bird-table seemingly befeathered by birds.
+There are many people who are disappointed when birds fail to visit their beautifully designed bird-table and see their neighbors bird-table seemingly befeathered by birds.
 Why should this be?

-Many garden centres sell large ecomony bags of hard peanuts and dry corn with a little sunflower seed mixed in and call it 'Wild Bird Food'.
+Many garden centers sell large economy bags of hard peanuts and dry corn with a little sunflower seed mixed in and call it ‘Wild Bird Food’.
 Rather a waste of money generally!

-In truth it is almost inedible by most of our garden favourites.
+In truth, it is almost inedible by most of our garden favorites.
 Hawfinches may crack them open.
 They can even crack open cherry stones!
-Pigeons will swallow whatever will fit into their beaks - but smaller birds?
-Well...
+Pigeons will swallow whatever will fit into their beaks – but smaller birds?
+Well…

-Few people realise that there are hard-beaked birds and soft-beaked birds.
-One lot usually can cope with seeds and the others can't.
+Few people realize that there are hard-beaked birds and soft-beaked birds.
+One lot usually can cope with seeds and the others can’t.

 For soft billed birds I usually drop an extra bag of sultanas and currents into the shopping trolley as we go around the supermarket and almost always grab a carton of ®Atora suet granules.
 I find that the ®Atora brand does not stick together in warm periods, and is easily mixed with the other ingredients when I make up the food mixes.
 They are very slightly dearer but are worth it in the long run.